u199327/Two-Towers-Recommendation-System/README.md

 This project was developed by :
 - Marcel Fernández Serrano
 - Alejandro Pastor Rubio
-- Xuezheng Zhang.
+- Xuezheng Zhang

--
-- Each contributor brought their expertise to the project, focusing on optimizing the recommendation system for scalability and accuracy.
+Each contributor brought their expertise to the project, focusing on optimizing the recommendation system for scalability and accuracy.